CaiLiLab/MuRaL/docs/usage.rst

  prob_sum: 4.000e+03
  Scale factor is: 7.848e-08

-Finally, the obtained scaling factor ``7.848e-08`` can be used to scale all the predicted rates of all A/T sites using ``scale_mu``.
+Finally, the obtained scaling factor ``7.848e-08`` is used to scale all the predicted rates of all A/T sites using ``scale_mu``.
 You can run  ``scale_mu`` separately for each chromosome.